Practicing Diplomacy through Simulations in International Negotiation and Decision-Making

 The International Negotiation Simulation Exercise in conjunction with Georgetown University’s Institute for the Study of Diplomacy (ISD) and SFS-Qatar, trains students at campuses in Washington, D.C. and Doha in negotiations, decision-making and crisis management.
 This one-day simulation offers students the hands-on opportunity to practice diplomacy through complex international negotiations and real time crisis decision making activities.
 The simulation exercises are hypothetical situations based on a current international problem, and participants gain experience in high-level diplomatic negotiations between key players.
 Students are assigned to teams and special guests and faculty mentors lead the exercise.
 Participants carefully read a background paper and scenario, and then absorb short “confidential” negotiating instructions.
 The learning objectives are to understand different perspectives, motivations and challenges in grappling with foreign policy issues.

-Past Undergraduate Crisis Simulation Topics include the following:
+Past Undergraduate Crisis Simulation Topics include:

 - Civil War and Humanitarian Crisis in the Democratic Republic of Congo